Sixtyfive Cadillac

 Sixtyfive Cadillac — High Energy Soul Show (or 65 Cadillac) is a ten-piece rhythm 'n' blues big band from Walsrode (Lower Saxony, Germany).

 History

 Sixtyfive Cadillac was founded in 1990.
-After preliminary rehearsals in June the group played their first concert on August 25, 1990, for over a five hundred fans in legendary “Welcome” club in Hützel north of Soltau, Germany.
+After preliminary rehearsals in June the group played their first concert on August 25, 1990, for over five hundred fans in the legendary “Welcome” club in Hützel north of Soltau, Germany.

 More than six hundred concerts in Germany, Luxembourg, and Poland have followed, as well as numerous radio and TV appearances till now.